4ndv/mrmanga/README.md

 ## Windows Installation

-Download and install ruby 2.4 from here: https://rubyinstaller.org/downloads/
+Download and install ruby 2.4 from here: [https://rubyinstaller.org/downloads/](https://rubyinstaller.org/downloads/)

 **DONT UNCHECK ANY CHECKBOXES!**

 After installation, you will be asked to install devtools, just press enter in this screen and wait.

-Download and install ImageMagick from here: http://imagemagick.org/script/download.php
+Download and install GraphicsMagick from here: [ftp://ftp.graphicsmagick.org/pub/GraphicsMagick/windows/](ftp://ftp.graphicsmagick.org/pub/GraphicsMagick/windows/)

 Open CMD and enter this command: